Paul George Celebrates Stroke Survivors With Christmas Party | Oklahoma City Thunder

 Between racking up the high score in Pop-A-Shot or taking cover from would-be snipers in laser tag shootouts, the day spent with the families took on a deeper significance for George.

 “It’s bigger than basketball or having a day off.
-It’s doing something impactful,” said George.
+It’s doing something impactful,” he said.
 “This touches home; this is big for my heart.”

 A dream come true.
 Honey Scott on meeting George: "He's an amazing person.
 He's awesome and he has a great personality."
 Photo by Zach Beeker | OKC Thunder